The Greatest Generation (album)

 The Greatest Generation is the fourth studio album by American rock band the Wonder Years.
 The album was produced by Steve Evetts, who also produced their previous album, Suburbia I've Given You All and Now I'm Nothing.

+The album's lyrical themes include adolescence, aging, choices, self-reflection and failure.

 Background

 On January 13, 2013, Campbell posted that the group had finished pre-production.
 On February 12, the band announced they had finished recording.

 In the teaser video the band talked about the recording and writing process of the album.
 They wrote the album in a small apartment above an abandoned sandwich shop.
 In the teaser, "Soupy" Campbell called it a third piece in a trilogy about growing up.
 He also stated the album was about the end of the war he had within himself fighting depression and anxiety.
 The title is taken from the term coined by Tom Brokaw about how the generation that fought in World War II was 'the greatest generation'.